 SAS : Character Functions

-This tutorial covers most frequently used SAS character functions with examples.
-It's a little bit tricky to deal character strings as compared to numeric values.
-Hence, it is required to know the practical usage of character functions.
+This tutorial covers the most frequently used SAS character functions with examples.
+Dealing with character strings can be a little tricky compared to numeric values.
+Therefore, it is necessary to understand the practical usage of character functions.

 1. COMPBL Function